Table of Contents

 A group of guys in the seventies didn’t see a regular fire road.
 They saw steep slopes and rocks the size of their head and thought, flying over that would be pretty neat.
 And so they did.
 The same dust the OG Klunker’s kicked up can cling to your tires too.
 How many people get to say they’ve ripped down the course where the first MTB race took place?

 The trail is a winding doubletrack that starts on the streets of Fairfax and ends with a legendary 1,300 ft descent.
 Ride up the trail or drive via Pine Mountain Road until you reach a clearing.
 That’s where the iconic downhill starts.
-Get ready for switchbacks, blind, sharp turns and steep drops.
+Get ready for switchbacks, blind, sharp turns, steep drops, and pine vistas that transport you to the mountain bike trails in Sedona.
 Think you can beat the record time?
 (4:16 at the time of this writing).
 Go out and show what you’re made of!

 Camp Tamarancho is one of the first classics